acailic/acailic.github.io/_notes/aws-cda-review-27.md

 - "Exported Output Values in CloudFormation must have unique names within a single Region".Using CloudFormation, you can create a template that describes all the AWS resources that you want (like Amazon EC2 instances or Amazon RDS DB instances), and AWS CloudFormation takes care of provisioning and configuring those resources for you.
 A CloudFormation template has an optional Outputs section which declares output values that you can import into other stacks (to create cross-stack references), return in response (to describe stack calls), or view on the AWS CloudFormation console.
 For example, you can output the S3 bucket name for a stack to make the bucket easier to find.
 You can use the Export Output Values to export the name of the resource output for a cross-stack reference.
 For each AWS account, export names must be unique within a region.
 In this case, we would have a conflict within us-east-2.
+- AWS Elastic Beanstalk provides an environment to easily deploy and run applications in the cloud.
+It is integrated with developer tools and provides a one-stop experience for you to manage the lifecycle of your applications.
+AWS Elastic Beanstalk lets you manage all of the resources that run your application as environments where each environment runs only a single application version at a time.
+When an environment is being created, Elastic Beanstalk provisions all the required resources needed to run the application version.
+You don't need to worry about server provisioning, configuration, and deployment as that's taken care of by Beanstalk.
+-
 ## Monitoring
 ## Security
 ## Refactoring